-Portuguese accounting requirements are mainly set out in the accounting plan (POC) approved in 1989 and 1991, supplemented by the accounting directives and technical interpretations issued by the commission for accounting standardisation (CNC).
+Portuguese accounting requirements are mainly set out in the accounting plan (POC) approved in 1989 and 1991, supplemented by the accounting directives and technical interpretations issued by the commission for accounting standardization (CNC).
 The accounting directives include a formal reference to the use of IAS for areas not yet dealt with by the above national requirements.
 However this reference to the use of IAS is not always followed.

-Portuguese accounting may differ from that required by IAS because of the absence of specific rules in the following areas:
+Portuguese accounting may differ from that required by IAS because of the absence of specific Portuguese rules on recognition and measurement in the following areas:

-events after the balance sheet date IAS 10 internally generated intangible assets IAS 38.51 recognition of operating lease payments and lease incentives IAS 17.25; SIC 15 accounting by lessors for finance leases IAS 17.30 recognition and measurement of provisions IAS 37 - the treatment of deferred tax IAS 12 - translation of the financial statements of foreign operations IAS 21.36 the consolidation of special purpose entities.
-SIC 12 There are no specific rules requiring disclosures of: a primary statement of changes in equity IAS 1.7 - the FIFO or current cost of inventories valued on the LIFO basis IAS 2.36 fair value of financial assets and liabilities IAS 32.77 - related party transactions IAS 24.22 - discontinuing operations IAS 35
+- events after the balance sheet date IAS 10 - internally generated intangible assets IAS 38.51 - recognition of operating lease payments and lease incentives IAS 17.25; SIC 15 accounting by lessors for finance leases IAS 17.30 the derecognition of financial assets IAS 39.35 recognition and measurement of provisions IAS 37 the treatment of deferred tax IAS 12 - translation of the financial statements of foreign operations IAS 21 the consolidation of special purpose entities.
+SIC 12 Tl There are no specific rules requiring disclosures of: a primary statement of changes in equity IAS 1.7 - the FIFO or current cost of inventories valued on the LIFO basis IAS 2.36 fair values of financial assets and liabilities IAS 32.77 fair values of investment properties IAS 40.69 related party transactions IAS 24.22 discontinuing operations IAS 35 cash flow statements, except for listed companies.
+IAS 7 dissimilar subsidiaries are excluded from consolidation IAS 27.14 - provisions in the context of business combinations treated as acquisitions can be set up more extensively than under IAS IAS 22.31 - trading and available-for-sale financial assets are not recognized at fair value IAS 39.69 trading liabilities are not recognized at fair value IAS 39.93 - hedge accounting for derivatives is permitted more widely IAS 39.142